 All training at The Royal is united by a joint administration, training philosophy and core curriculum.
-Although Residents may do rotations at different sites, peer consultation, group supervision, seminars and other teaching activities are conducted at the ROMHC site.
-Residents meet at least 3 times/month on Fridays in person for peer consultation, group supervision, The Royal's seminar series and the Ottawa City-wide seminar series.
+Although Residents may do rotations at different sites, peer consultation, group supervision, seminars and other teaching activities are conducted at the ROMHC site or virtually in the event that it is not possible to offer these activities in person.
+Residents meet at least three times per month on Fridays in person whenever possible for peer consultation, group supervision, The Royal's seminar series and the Ottawa City-wide seminar series.
+In the event that this is not possible, meetings are held virtually.